gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.movies.find ( {title: "The Matrix"} );
 ```

 If we would have a lot more data in the movies collection, we might see a visual difference.
-But wiht only 50 movies, that's not the case.
-However we can use the `explain()` method to view the execution plan of the optimizer
+But with only 50 movies, that's not the case.
+However we can use the `explain()` method to view the execution plan of the optimiser.

-Adding the explain at the end of the find statement will return the following result
+Adding the `explain` method at the end of the find statement will return the following result

 ```
 > db.movies.find ( {title: "The Matrix"} ).explain();